Healthy Food Guide for Exercise

 The question is how do you consume the correct foods to provide your body with a balanced level of nutrients and which ones become important for exercise?
 We’re on hand with a healthy food guide to optimise your exercise.

 When considering a healthy balanced diet it’s important to balance your food portion sizes in each meal.
 Protein portions (chicken, beef and fish) should be palm-sized, with your complex carbohydrates (wholemeal pasta, wild rice and sweet potatoes) vegetables and fruit portions being about a fist size.
-Items that are high in fat like oil and butter should be used in small amounts of roughly a thumb tip with items like cheese, sauces and peanut butter the size of your thumb.
+Items that are high in saturated fats such as red meat, fatty poultry and high-fat dairy products should be reduced or used in small amounts of roughly a thumb tip.
+For instance items like cheese, sauces and peanut butter just use an amount the size of your thumb.

 Use the following guidelines to help you further improve your diet: